sonnyksimon/www.sonnyksimon.com/usesthis.md

 All my writing is done in Markdown.
 I'm trying to switch to ReStructuredText or AsciiDoc but for now that's that.

-I mainly program in [Python](http://www.python.org).
+I mainly program in [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 I tend to use [PostgreSQL](http://www.postgresql.org) for my database.
-I do revision management with Git.
+I manage revisions with Git.
 On my servers, I use [GNU screen](http://www.gnu.org/software/screen/screen.html) to manage tasks.

 ## So how do you actually work?